Epitech-Lyon/epitech-lyon.github.io/_posts/2021-12-15-blackstar.md

 ![ELF file format walkthrough](../assets/images/blackstar/elf_file_format.png "elf_file_format")

 As one can see from the image above, the executable is divided into *Sections* with different levels of permission.
 Sections are a very practical way to split, find, smartly encrypt compiled code and --- as you might have guessed --- evade anti-virus softwares.
-Sections size can be queried using `size -dA`:
+Sections size can be queried using `size -dA` (see the image below):

 ![Demonstration of the size -dA command](../assets/images/blackstar/size_eval_expr.png "size -dA output")

 In my work, I used sections as the first abstraction level for the source code.
 This allows me to smartly encrypt the content for my evasion experiments.

 > 💡 I used sections as the first abstraction level for the source code.
-This allows me to smartly encrypt the content for evasion purposes.
+This allows me to smartly encrypt the code content for evasion purposes.

 ## State of the Art ~ WhiteComet